That’s how much you’d earn if you spent just $100 on email marketing for your eCommerce business on average.

 Feels shitty, right?

-And because of social media and the newfound ability to be able to see what went on almost immediately after it happened, even if you weren’t there, has created this not-so-new phenomenon called FOMO, or fear of missing out.
+And because of social media and the newfound ability to be able to see what went on almost immediately after it happened, even if you weren’t there, you’ve probably experienced this not-so-new phenomenon called FOMO, or fear of missing out.

 According to Google, FOMO is: